-While some other versions feature too much polished steel on their dials to stay perfectly legible, the Ananta Spring Drive Moon Phase is an exception from this rule.
-Its silk black dial provides more than adequate level of contrast to all the four hands (including the smaller power reserve indicator), as well as to the gorgeous moon phase indicator that features a rather intimidating black moon on its rotating dial.
+While some other versions feature too much of polished steel on their dials to stay perfectly legible, the Ananta Spring Drive Moon Phase is an exception from this rule.
+Its silk black dial provides a more than adequate level of contrast to all four hands (including the smaller power reserve indicator), as well as to the gorgeous moon phase indicator that features a rather intimidating black moon on its rotating dial.

 The broad sword-shaped hands, as well as the five-minute indexes on the chapter ring, show adequate amounts of lume to provide superb legibility during nighttime.

 The power reserve indicator looks a little illogical here.
-I mean, one justly expects the hand going from higher to lower position as the mainspring slowly unwinds.
+I mean, one justly expects the hand to go from higher to a lower position as the mainspring slowly unwinds.
 However, counter-intuitively, the Caliber 5R67 uses an indicator where the hand moves in a clockwise direction: from lower to higher position.

 At this time the Spring Drive Moon Phase is available only on a stainless steel bracelet (which is, by the way, quite lightweight for the job of its size,) but I hope that soon there will also be a version on a black crocodile strap with a deployment clasp.

 Seiko Ananta Spring Drive Moon Phase (ref.
 SNR023) specification:

 Price range: $4000